 Seneca has three types of foster parents/caregivers

 Individuals and families who open their homes to a child, teen or a group of siblings.
-All Seneca Foster Parents receive our comprehensive training and support throughout their foster care service.
-Foster parents receive a stipend to supplement the cost of caring for foster youth.
+All Seneca Resource Parents receive our comprehensive training and support throughout their time caring for a youth in foster care.
+Resource parents receive a stipend to supplement the cost of caring for the youth in their care.

 Individuals and families who care for a child or a sibling set (over the age of ten) for a period of up to six months.
-These caregivers undergo our most comprehensive training and are provided round the clock staff support because the young people in their care have experienced significant challenges and need some additional support.
-These caregivers receive a significant stipend to supplement their care and housing needs.
+These caregivers undergo our most comprehensive training and are provided with access to round the clock staff support while caring for youth who have experienced significant challenges.
+These caregivers receive an increased stipend to supplement their care and housing needs.

 3. Respite Caregivers

-Individuals and families who want to support foster youth but cannot make the long-term commitment.
-Respite Caregivers step in for foster parents to look after a young person while the foster parent tends to other matters, such as a business trip, caring for a sick family member or just a night out.
-Respite Caregivers receive the same high-quality training as foster parents but don’t have to meet the standard housing requirements as respite care can occur in the child’s home.
+Individuals and families who want to support youth in foster care but cannot commit to long-term caregiving.
+Respite Caregivers step in for resource parents to look after a young person while the resource parent tends to other matters, such as a business trip, caring for a sick family member or just a night out.
+Respite Caregivers receive the same high-quality training as resource parents but may not need to meet the standard approval requirements.

 Step 1: Attend An Orientation